Shad47486/Cyber-Sec-Tool-Concepts-Framworks/KAPE/kapeinfo.md

         - Uses Targets & Modules to do this (2):
           - Targets to define the forensic artifact that needs to be extracted.
           - Modules are programs that process the collected artifacts and even extracts info from them.
+    - Extraction works on like systems, mounted images, or the f-response utility
 - kape.exe will startup the CLI version
 - gkape.exe will startup the GUI version